-In October, we filed a Notice of Intention to Offer Evidence Under Florida Statutes 90.902(11) and 90.803(6)(a) and (c).
+In October, we filed a Notice of Intention to Offer Evidence Under sections 90.902(11) and 90.803(6)(a) and (c), Florida Statutes.
 This allows us to use business record certifications to admit evidence instead of having to call record custodians to the witness stand.
 We also served six certifications with their attachments on opposing counsel and spent more time preparing for our client’s deposition.
-Based on all the evidence we acquired, we realized it would be best to amend our response to interrogatory 17, which asked us to describe what actions our client took to retain the property.
+Based on all the evidence we acquired, we realized it would be best to amend our response to interrogatory seventeen, which asked us to describe what actions our client took to retain the property.
 So, we created and served a spreadsheet to provide a better answer.
 Our client’s deposition finally went forward as scheduled.
-But despite all our preparation, and despite the bank’s lawyer knowing that this case centered on unclean hands and improperly force-placed insurance, that lawyer did not ask a single question about the insurance and payment issues.
+But despite all our preparation, and despite the bank’s lawyer knowing that this case centered on unclean hands and improperly force-placed insurance, their lawyer did not ask a single question about the insurance and payment issues.
 The deposition took less than an hour.

 Around this time, we realized it would probably be best if we retained an expert general contractor to opine on the replacement value of the home.
 We wanted to be able to prove that our client’s coverage was adequate.
 We also began our efforts to prepare for trial.
 (Getting through over 2,200 pages of exhibits with our elderly client was no easy task.)
 By mid-May, we found our expert witness.
 We had a couple of phone calls and two face-to-face meetings with him.